neoforged/Documentation/docs/items/tools.md

 - `#ATTRIBUTE_MODIFIERS` for attack damage and attack speed
 - `#TOOL` for mining information
 - `#WEAPON` for damage taken by the item and shield disabling
+- `#ATTACK_RANGE` for attack range while swinging the weapon
+- `#DAMAGE_TYPE` for the damage type to deal
+- `#MINIMUM_ATTACK_CHARGE` for the minimum amount of ticks required before an attack can be made with this weapon
+- `#SWING_ANIMATION` for the animation to play when swinging the weapon
+- `#PIERCING_WEAPON` for a stab attack with multiple entities
+- `#KINETIC_WEAPON` for a item-use attack with multiple entities based on momentum
+- `#USE_EFFECTS` for applying some effects to the entity when using the item

-Commonly, each tool is setup using `Item.Properties#tool`, `#sword`, or one of tool's delegates (`pickaxe`, `axe`, `hoe`, `shovel`).
+Commonly, each tool is setup using `Item.Properties#tool`, `#sword`, `#spear`, or one of tool's delegates (`pickaxe`, `axe`, `hoe`, `shovel`).
 These are typically handled by passing in the utility record `ToolMaterial`.
 Note that other items usually considered tools, such as shears, do not have their common mining logic implemented through data components.
 Instead, they directly extend `Item` and handle the mining by overriding the relevant methods.
 Interact behavior (right-click by default) also does not have a data component, meaning that shovels, axes, and hoes have their own tool classes `ShovelItem`, `AxeItem`, and `HoeItem` respectively.

 To create a standard set of tools, you must first define a `ToolMaterial`.
 Reference values can be found within the constants in `ToolMaterial`.
 This example uses copper tools, you can use your own material here and adjust the values as needed.